Chupakebr/SOLMOVE/README.md

 ## Utilisation
 1)  Sorce system: In transaction, SM30 (table ZSOLMOVE_MAPPING), maintain mapping values for the fields which require mapping
-2)  Sorce system: Run t-code SE38 program ZMOVE, with RFC destination to the target system
+2)  Sorce system: Run t-code SE38 program ZMOVE, with RFC destination to the target system (use "NONE" to create Documents in the same system)

 ## Mapping gidlines (table ZSOLMOVE_MAPPING)
 ```